Nacho Chicken Casserole

 This post may contain affiliate links.
 Read our disclosure policy.

-Chicken Nacho Cheesy Potatoes…Your favorite cheesy potato casserole gets an upgrade with shredded chicken, nacho cheese soup and crushed tortilla chips.
+Nacho chicken casserole…Your favorite cheesy potato casserole gets an upgrade with shredded chicken, nacho cheese soup and crushed tortilla chips.

 I crazy love cheesy potatoes.
 Whether they are in a casserole, baked in the oven or served as an appetizer…just give me all.the.cheese.
 (And potatoes).
-This nacho cheesy potato casserole is no different!
+This nacho chicken casserole with potatoes is no different!

-We like using rotisserie chicken in recipes such as this one because they are easy, but also because the seasonings on the chicken itself add a flavor boost to the casserole.
+• Rotisserie chicken.
+We like using cooked chicken in recipes such as this one because they are easy, but also because seasoned chicken adds a flavor boost to the casserole.
 If you don’t have a rotisserie chicken, use canned chicken (well drained) or about 2 cups of cooked shredded chicken (or cubed chicken).

 How to Make Nacho Cheesy Potato Casserole